ciotlosm/lovelace-thermostat-dark-card/alarm_control_panel-card/README.md

 | ---- | ---- | ------- | -----------
 | code_length | integer | Required | When number of digits entered system will arm/disarm
 | arm_action | string | Required | Action to invoke when after digits entered.
 Can be any of the same values as `states` above.

+`labels`:
+The labels to display.
+Label name and value.
+See example.

 **Example**